Claude vs ChatGPT for Marketing Agencies: 2026 Comparison

 Ad Copy and Creative: Claude Wins

-The difference between a 1% CTR and a 3% CTR often comes down to the vibe of the copy, and Claude is winning the vibe war.
-Claude Sonnet 4.6 produces ad copy that sounds like a person wrote it, not a model that optimized for plausibility.
+The difference between a 1% CTR and a 3% CTR often comes down to the feel of the copy, and Claude consistently produces ad copy that sounds like a person wrote it rather than a model that optimized for plausibility.
 It holds a brand voice across 20 ad variations without drifting into generic phrasing.
-ChatGPT handles volume well and generates fast structural iterations, but agencies consistently report needing more editing passes to remove the “AI-written” flatness from customer-facing output.
+ChatGPT handles volume well and generates fast structural iterations, but agencies consistently report needing more editing passes to remove the generic flatness from customer-facing output.

 Long-Form Blog Content and Thought Leadership: Claude Wins